aws-samples/multilingual-content-processing-with-amazon-bedrock/source/augment-ui/README.md

-## AWS Tabular Document Digitization Human-in-the-loop Annotation Interface
+## Document Review Human-in-the-loop Annotation Interface

-Annotation tool for validating tabular data OCR'd from PDFs.
+Annotation tool for validating tabular data OCR'd from Images.

 Compatible with AWS A2I and Sagemaker: Ground Truth